spdx/spdx-spec/chapters/4-file-information.md

 </File>
 ```

-## 4.2 File SPDX Identifier <a name="4.2"></a>
+## F.2 File SPDX identifier field <a name="4.2"></a>

-**4.2.1** Purpose: Uniquely identify any element in an SPDX document which may be referenced by other elements.
-These may be referenced internally and externally with the addition of the SPDX Document Identifier.
+**4.2.1** Purpose: Uniquely identify any element in an SPDX document which might be referenced by other elements.
+These might be referenced internally and externally with the addition of the SPDX Document Identifier.

 **4.2.2** Intent: There may be several versions of the same file within an SPDX document.
 Each element needs to be able to be referred to uniquely so that relationships between elements can be clearly articulated.